JoDaUT/go-ssh-server/README.md

 This application requires a `config.yaml` file to be created in the same folder as the executable.
 See `config.yaml.example` for a template.
 Essentially, it mimics some aspects of the `/etc/ssh/sshd_config` file.

 ### Required Fields:
 - **interface**: The network interface the server will listen on.
-Set it to `0.0.0.0` to listen on all available network interfaces.
+Default: `0.0.0.0` to listen on all available network interfaces.
 - **port**: The port the server will use to listen for incoming connections.
 Choose any available port on your system.
+Default: 8000
 - **authorized_key_file**: The path to a file containing the public keys authorized to be used, similar to the `.ssh/authorized_keys` file.
 - **private_key_file**: The private key that corresponds to one of the public keys in the `authorized_key_file`.
 If a connecting client uses a private key that doesn’t match any public key in the file, the connection will be rejected.
 - **authorized_users**: A list of authorized users, e.g., `[user1, user2]`.
+- **terminal**: Terminal to be used for sessions and executing remote commands.
+Default: `/bin/bash`.

 ### How to run